Miskatonic-Investigative-Society/CoC7-FoundryVTT/docs/en/cci.md

 - **Trigger This Region** - Enter the UUID as per Select Drawing
 - **With A Button Click** - Trigger a Left of Right click on the above Region

+## CCI: Light Toggle
+This is designed to toggle multiple light sources at once.
+This can only be triggered by the GM (Keeper).

+- **Mouse Button** - Should this trigger on Left or Right mouse buttons
+- **Action** - Define if clicking on this region will turn on, off, or toggle the lights
+- **Select Light Sources** - Enter the UUID of the Light and then press the Add Document button

 ## CCI: Map Note Toggle
 This is designed to make a toggle for player Map Note visibility and requires two regions, one to show the Map Note and one to hide it.
 This can only be triggered by the GM (Keeper).

-- **Mouse Button** - Should this trigger on Left, Right or Both mouse buttons
+- **Mouse Button** - Should this trigger on Left or Right mouse buttons
-- **Show** - Define if clicking on this region will show or hide the Map Note to the players
+- **Action** - Define if clicking on this region will show, hide, or toggle the Map Note to the players
 - **Selected Documents** - These documents will have their permissions altered, this should be set the same Journal Entry or Journal Entry Page as the Map Note.
 You can drag the Document here or add the UUID using the same method as Scene Notes
 - **Scene Notes** - Enter the UUID of the Map Note and then press the Add Document button
 - **Show Permission** - When Show is ticked and the Scene Region is triggered the default permissions for Selected Documents will be set to this